etalab-ia/piaf_agent/README.md

 Edit the `src/.env` file (you can find an example here `src/.envexample`)

-API_URL: endpoint you want this app to talk to
+VUE_APP_API_URL: endpoint you want this app to talk to